Transposing sheet music to fit the range of your ocarina

 _E2 | [K:Eb] __E2

-Other conflicting accidentals will become either a sharp, flat or natural depending on the context, and can be worked out by thinking of the note's place within the chromatic scale.
+Other conflicting accidentals will become either sharps, flats, or naturals, depending on the context, and can be determined by considering the note's position within the chromatic scale.

-• A flat in the key signature interacting with a sharp in the music will become a natural.
+• A flat in the key signature interacting with a sharp in the music will change to a natural.

-• A sharp in the key signature interacting with a flat in the music will become a natural.
+• A sharp in the key signature interacting with a flat in the music will change to a natural.

-• Natural will become a sharp or flat depending on the context.
+• A natural will become a sharp or a flat depending on the context.

-In most cases you'll only need to fix accidentals in the music when transposing into a key signature that itself uses a lot of accidentals, but it is worth being aware of.
+In most cases, you'll only need to change accidentals in the music when transposing into a key signature that already uses a lot of accidentals; however, it is worth being aware of this.

 An example to try out

-Things get easier once you start to put them into practice.
+Things become easier once you start putting them into practice.
 Have a go at transposing this tune into a few different keys, both up and down.

 X:218